-5. Write an outline.
 Craft an outline that fits the structure you have chosen.
 Traditionally, an essay consists of an introductory paragraph, three body paragraphs, and a conclusion.
 Consider including four body paragraphs instead to give balance to your two subjects.

-6. Fill in supporting evidence.
 As you begin to write your essay, back up your assertions with evidence from research, reading, or personal experience.
 If you are comparing and contrasting cats and dogs, use personal anecdotes about friends and their pets to bolster your arguments. (“My roommate’s dog always greets him when he comes home each day, but my cat never does.”)
 If you are writing about similarities and differences between the poetry of Shakespeare and Keats, include plenty of quotes from their poems to support your statements.
 With any information that you include, be sure to explain why it matters in the context of your larger argument.

-7. Craft your essay with strong transitional words.
 Transitional words give your essay a nice flow from one statement to the next.
 When comparing, use words like “both,” “likewise” and “similarly.”
 Words such as “nonetheless,” “on the other hand,” and “whereas” are ideal for forming a contrast.

-8. Proofread and revise carefully.
 Once you have finished, read your essay several times to check spelling, grammar, and punctuation.
 Make use of spell check and grammar check tools in your word processing program.
 If possible, get a friend to cast a fresh pair of eyes on it to find mistakes you might have missed.
 We often have difficulty reading our own work objectively and can miss silly mistakes.